 Researchers have put significant efforts to the easy submission and optimal scheduling of massive parallel jobs in clusters, grids, and clouds.
-Conventional job schedulers, such as Condor [11], SGE [5], PBS [7], LSF [22], etc., aim to provide highly optimized resource allocation, job scheduling, and load balancing, within a single cluster environment.
-On the other hand, grid brokers and metaschedulers, e.g., Condor-G [3], CSF [2], Nimrod/G[1], GridWay [8], provide an entry point to multi-cluster grid environments.
+Conventional job schedulers, such as Condor [12], SGE [6], PBS [8], LSF [23], etc., aim to provide highly optimized resource allocation, job scheduling, and load balancing, within a single cluster environment.
+On the other hand, grid brokers and metaschedulers, e.g., Condor-G [4], CSF [3], Nimrod/G[1], GridWay [9], provide an entry point to multi-cluster grid environments.
 They enable transparent job submission to various distributed resource management systems, without worrying about the locality of execution and available resources there.
-With respect to the application of AutoDock, our earlier efforts presented at National Biomedical Computation Resource (NBCR) [13] Summer Institute 2009, addressed the performance issue of massive docking processes by distributing the jobs to the grid environment.
-We used the CSF4 [2] meta-scheduler to split docking jobs to heterogeneous clusters where these jobs were handled by local job schedulers including LSF, SGE and PBS.
+With respect to the AutoDock based virtual screening, our earlier efforts presented at National Biomedical Computation Resource (NBCR) [14] Summer Institute 2009, addressed the performance issue of massive docking processes by distributing the jobs to the grid environment.
+We used the CSF4 [3] meta-scheduler to split docking jobs to heterogeneous clusters where these jobs were handled by local job schedulers including LSF, SGE and PBS.

-Clouds give users virtually unlimited, on-demand resources for computation and storage.
+Clouds give users a notion of virtually unlimited, on-demand resources for computation and storage.
 Attributed to its ease of executing pleasantly parallel applications, MapReduce has become a dominant programming model for running applications in a cloud.
 Researchers are discovering new ways to make MapReduce easier to deploy and manage, more efficient and scalable, and also more able to accomplish complex data processing tasks.
-Hadoop On Demand (HOD) [6] uses the TORQUE resource manager [15] to provision and manage independent MapReduce and HDFS instances on shared physical nodes.
-The authors of [20] have identified some fundamental performance limitation issues in Hadoop and in the MapReduce model in general which make job response time unacceptably long when multiple jobs are submitted; by substituting their own scheduler implementation, they are able to overcome these limitations and improve the job throughput.
-CloudBATCH [21] is a prototype job queuing mechanism for managing and dispatching MapReduce jobs and commandline serial jobs in a uniform way.
+Hadoop On Demand (HOD) [7] uses the TORQUE resource manager [16] to provision and manage independent MapReduce and HDFS instances on shared physical nodes.
+The authors of [21] have identified some fundamental performance limitation issues in Hadoop and in the MapReduce model in general which make job response time unacceptably long when multiple jobs are submitted; by substituting their own scheduler implementation, they are able to overcome these limitations and improve the job throughput.
+CloudBATCH [22] is a prototype job queuing mechanism for managing and dispatching MapReduce jobs and commandline serial jobs in a uniform way.
 Traditionally a cluster must separate MapReduce-enabled nodes because they are dedicated to MapReduce jobs and cannot run serial jobs.
 But CloudBATCH uses HBase to keep various metadata on each job and also uses Hadoop to wrap commandline serial jobs as MapReduce jobs, so that both types of jobs can be executed using the same set of cluster nodes.
-The Map-Reduce-Merge is extended from the conventional MapReduce model to accomplish common relational algebra operations over distributed heterogeneous data sets [19].
+The Map-Reduce-Merge is extended from the conventional MapReduce model to accomplish common relational algebra operations over distributed heterogeneous data sets [20].
 In this extension, the Merge phase is a new concept that is more complex than the regular Map and Reduce phases, and requires the learning and understanding of several new components, including partition selector, processors, merger, and configurable iterators.
 This extension also modifies the standard MapReduce phase to expose data sources to support some relational algebra operations in the Merge phase.

-Sky Computing [10] provides end user a virtual cluster interconnected with ViNe [17] across different domains.
+Sky Computing [11] provides end user a virtual cluster interconnected with ViNe [18] across different domains.
 It aims to bring convenience by hiding the underlying details of the physical clusters.
 However, this transparency may cause unbalanced workload if a job is dispatched over heterogeneous compute nodes among different physical domains.